Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ---
 # Testing

-Throught the build proceese i used google dev tools to always check how resposive my page was , and how any chnage would look
+Throughout the build process i used google dev tools to always check how responsive my page was, and how any change would look

-My procees was as follows -
+My process was as follows -

-1. Add in HTML , push to site(local) , check .if all okay i moved to css if not i went back and fixed
+1. Add in HTML, push to the site(local) , and check.if all is okay i moved to CSS if not I went back and fixed
-2. Add in css , push to site(local) and check if its not what i intended i would use dev tools to change it and then reflect that back in my code
+2. Add in CSS, push to the site(local), and check if it's not what I intended I would use dev tools to change it and then reflect that back in my code

-3. Now i would push to live site and re-check , and again if i had any issues , go back and fix.
+3. Now I would push to the live site and re-check, and again if I had any issues, go back and fix them.

-## Code valadation
+## Code validation

 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">